ECCC-ASTD-MRD/MIDAS-src/README.md

 the main program and modules or among the modules, the `src_files` files can be automatically updated by running the script `make_src_files.sh` that is located in the same directory as the main programs.
-Running the script without argument default to running it sequencially for all programs, but that can be too long for the PPPs and it often gets killed.
+Running the script without argument defaults to running it sequentially for all programs, but that can be too long for the PPPs and it often gets killed.
-As a workaround, one can either launch it only for the modified (or new) programs or launch it in parallel for every programs, from `src/programs/`:
+As a workaround, one can either launch it only for the modified (or new) programs or launch it in parallel for all programs, from `src/programs/`:
 ```sh
 for pgm in $(ls *.f90); do ./make_src_files.sh $pgm & done
 ```